Home / Coffee Knowledge / Good water for coffee – the ultimate coffee water guide

 • Alkalinity: 2 – 4 °dH

 Alkalinity vs. Carbonate Hardness: Test kits for measuring water hardness and other sources refer to carbonate hardness instead of alkalinity.
-We'll discuss this further below and use the more precise term alkalinity here.
+We will discuss this further below and use the more precise term alkalinity here in the text.

 Do you need to know more to brew good coffee?
 No, not necessarily.
-If you have this water handy, then enjoy your coffee.
-If not, continue here.
+If you have this water available.
+Then enjoy your coffee.
+If not, then read on.

 What kind of water do I have at home?
-We'll measure together.
+Let's measure together.

-It's easiest when the perfect water for making coffee comes from the tap.
-This is the case in some regions.
-A few years ago, Benjamin traveled through Switzerland , tasting and measuring spring water, and brewing coffee with it, always following the same protocol.
+The easiest way is if the perfect water for brewing coffee comes from the tap.
+In some regions, this is the case.
+A few years ago, Benjamin traveled through Switzerland, tasting and measuring water from springs and brewing coffee according to the same protocol.
 In many regions of Valais, the water flows perfectly from the tap.

-Water hardness can be measured using various devices.
-A conductivity meter can provide information, as can a ppm meter .
-The simplest and cheapest method is a drop test (titration test) .
-This allows you to easily measure total hardness and alkalinity.
+The hardness of water can be measured with different devices.
+A conductivity meter can provide information, as can ppm meters.
+The simplest and cheapest method of measurement is a drop test (titration tests).
+This allows for easy measurement of total hardness and alkalinity.

-10 ml is poured into the clean plastic test tube.
-Then, the analysis drops are added one at a time.
-Each drop represents a hardness level.
-When the hardness level of your own water is reached, the mixture in the test tube changes color.
-This indicates the effective hardness of your home water.
+10 ml are placed in the clean plastic test tube.
+Then the analysis drops are added one by one.
+Each drop represents one degree of hardness.
+When the water's hardness degree is reached, the mixture in the test tube changes color.
+This indicates the effective hardness of the domestic water.

-How and what does the table water filter filter?
+How and what does the tabletop water filter filter?

-A countertop water filter does the job.
-They're available from well-known brands like BWT and Brita, as well as other smaller brands.
-A countertop water filter only decarbonizes half of the water each time it's filtered.
-The other half passes through an activated carbon filter.
-For 50% of the water, the overall hardness and alkalinity aren't affected, while the other 50% is decarbonized to the maximum.
+A tabletop water filter does its job.
+It is available from well-known brands like BWT or Brita and other smaller brands.
+The tabletop water filter decarbonizes only half of the water with each filtering.
+The other half only runs through an activated carbon filter.
+For 50% of the water, the total hardness and alkalinity are not affected, while the other 50% of the water is decarbonized to a maximum.

 Let's calculate an example.
 We'll go through another example in our water video.

-We measured water from our tap with a total hardness of 16° dH and an alkalinity of 12° dH .
+From our tap, we measured water with a hardness of 16° dH total hardness and 12 °dH alkalinity.
 This is our starting point.
-From 50% of the water, we measure the total alkalinity and exactly the same amount of total hardness, since we can only measure pairs of total hardness and alkalinity.
+From 50% of the water, we remove all alkalinity and exactly the same amount of total hardness, as we can only ever remove pairs of total hardness and alkalinity.

 So, 12 °dH becomes 6 °dH alkalinity.
-We also reduce the total hardness by 6 °dH, since this is taken as a pair.
-The result after the first run is 10 °dH GH and 6 °dH alkalinity.
+Similarly, we reduce the total hardness by 6 °dH, as these are removed as a pair.
+The result after the first pass is 10 °dH GH and 6° dH alkalinity.

-Now, during the second filtering cycle, we can only halve the alkalinity, but the difference of 4°dH to the hardness level remains.
-Thus, after the second filtering cycle, we reach a value of 7°dH hardness level and 3°dH alkalinity.
-This brings us almost to the target range for the desired coffee water hardness.
-Another filtering cycle brings us to the perfect target range for espresso with 5.5°dH hardness level and 1.5°dH alkalinity .
+Now, during the second filtering, we can again only halve the alkalinity, but the difference of 4°dH to the GH remains.
+Thus, after the second filtering, we reach a value of 7° dH GH and 3°dH alkalinity.
+This brings us almost into the target range of the desired coffee water hardness.
+Another filtering brings us into the perfect target range for espresso with 5.5 °dH GH and 1.5° dH alkalinity.

-Admittedly, it's a complex process, but one that works in many cases.
+Admittedly, a complex process.
+But one that works in many cases.

-Water filters connected to the mains water supply have significantly higher filtration efficiency due to the mains pressure .
-Larger volumes of water can be filtered to the target area and beyond with a single pass.
+Water filters connected to the mains water supply have a significantly higher filtering effectiveness due to the line pressure.
+Here, larger quantities of water can be filtered to and beyond the target range with just one pass.

-If the water becomes too soft, it can be adjusted to the desired level by blending it with tap water.
-Even with the filter cartridge, the difference between total hardness and alkalinity remains.
+If the water becomes too soft, it can be adjusted to a desired target hardness by blending it with tap water.
+The difference between total hardness and alkalinity also remains constant in the filter cartridge.

-During decarbonization , an ion exchange takes place, in which the magnesium and calcium are replaced by hydrogen ions bound to bicarbonate.
-This reduces the total hardness and alkalinity equally.
-The pH value therefore increases the more intensively we filter.
+In decarbonization, ion exchange occurs, in which magnesium and calcium are replaced by hydrogen ions, which are bound to hydrogen carbonate.
+This reduces both total hardness and alkalinity in equal parts.
+The pH value increases the more we filter.

-For whom is a permanent water connection the right solution?
+For whom is a fixed water connection the right solution?

-If you drink a lot of coffee and have hard water, a permanently installed filter system is a great solution.
-It's very convenient and guarantees the longevity of your high-quality equipment.
-Compared to the initial cost of an espresso machine and grinder, the cost of installing a filter system is manageable.
-Over 90% of all machine defects are due to hard water.
+If you drink a lot of coffee and have hard water, then a permanently installed filter system is a very good solution.
+It is very convenient and guarantees the longevity of your high-quality equipment.
+Compared to the acquisition costs of an espresso machine and grinder, the costs for installing a filter system are manageable.
+Over 90% of all machine defects are due to excessively hard water.

-Installation on the domestic water supply should be carried out by a professional, especially in rented apartments.
-Ultimately, however, it's not complicated.
-The fixed water filter can be connected to the kitchen's cold water line via a T-piece.
-If drilling an additional hole in the countertop isn't permitted in rented apartments, we recommend simply converting the cold water tap into a "filter water tap."
-To do this, no T-piece is inserted into the pipe; instead, the cold water is directed completely through the filter and drawn off via the tap.
+The installation on the domestic water pipe, especially in rented apartments, should be carried out by specialists.
+Ultimately, however, it is not complicated.
+The fixed water filter can be connected to the cold water pipe in the kitchen via a T-piece.
+If an additional drill hole in the worktop is not permitted in rented apartments, we recommend simply converting the cold water tap into a "filter water tap".
+In this case, no T-piece is installed in the pipe, but the cold water is completely passed through the filter and drawn off via the tap.

 The hot water remains "normal" water and can be used without accelerating the consumption of the filter cartridge.